maxstollmayer/catppuccin.omp/README.md

 ## Customization

-Feel free to customize this theme to your own liking by either cloning the repository or with `oh-my-posh config export --output ~/mytheme.omp.json`.
-If you find a bug or think a feature should be included, do not hesitate to make a pull request or issue.
+Feel free to customize this theme to your own liking by either cloning the repository or with something like `oh-my-posh config export --output ~/mytheme.omp.json`.
+If you find a bug or think a feature should be included, do not hesitate to make an issue or a pull request.
 See the [Oh My Posh documentation](https://ohmyposh.dev/docs/configuration/general) on how to configure a theme.

 &nbsp;